-Insert the case side adjuster nut onto the opposite side of the differential and tighten with the appropriate adjuster nut wrench.
+Insert the case side adjuster nut onto the opposite side of the differential and tighten and preload with the appropriate adjuster nut wrench.

-NOTE : You should now feel some backlash between the ring and pinion gears.
+- NOTE : You should now feel some backlash between the ring and pinion gears.
 If not, there might be a clearance problem which is binding the carrier.
-Re-check the clearance.
+Re-check the clearance. - NOTE : Preload the bearings using the case side adjuster nut so as not to risk damage to the seal housing.